wpmjones/apibot/Rules/code_of_conduct.md

 In this community we strive to foster a safe and friendly community for all.
 To do so, we must encourage behaviours that contribute to esprit de corps.
 Examples of such behaviours:
 - Being kind and courteous to others
-- Keeping language at a PG
+- Keeping language at a PG level
 - Utilizing a single spoken language of English.
 Please use DMs for other languages so that no one is left out.
-- Requesting permission from original others before replicating their work.
+- Requesting permission from original developer before replicating their work.
 Sharing is encouraged, but we must be ethical about where ideas come from
 -  Gracefully accepting constructive criticism
 - Patiently asking for help without pinging users.
-When users have time, they will help at their leisure
+When members have time, they will help at their leisure

 Examples of unacceptable behaviour: